 - Agnipath scheme provides for recruitment of youths in age bracket of 17-and-half to 21 yrs for 4 yrs

 - The scheme has a provision to retain 25 per cent of Agniveers for 15 more years

-Meanwhile, a PTI report cited a top military official saying that anyone involved in protests, arson and vandalism against the 'Agnipath' scheme would not be allowed to join the three services under the new recruitment model.
+However, massive protests have erupted in many states, including Bihar and Uttar Pradesh, with youths taking to the streets to express their dissatisfaction with the scheme.
+According to a PTI report, a top military official said that anyone involved in protests, arson and vandalism against the 'Agnipath' scheme would not be allowed to join the three services under the new recruitment model.